Nusratnimme/Pewlett-Hackard-Analysis/README.md

 ## Overview

 Pewlett Hackard, a large company employing thousands of people, is facing a situation where a large number of employees are going to retire around the same time.
-The company needs to determine how many employees will be retiring, what are their roles, decide retirement packages for them, find out which positions will need to fille in the future, and how to retain institutional knowledge by mentoring the newcomers.
+The company needs to determine how many employees will be retiring, what are their roles, decide retirement packages for them, find out which positions will need to be filled in the future, and how to retain institutional knowledge by mentoring the newcomers.
 All these will help Pewlett Hackard remain functional during and in the aftermath of the "Silver Tsunami", the large wave of retirements.

 The HR department is tasked with analyzing employees' data in SQL and advise Pewlett Hackard management on preparing for the upcoming Silver Tsunami.